isontheline/pro.webssh.net/documentation/src/docs/documentation/pricing.md

 # Pricing

-## FREE vs PRO
-!!! abstract "Why upgrading to PRO?"
+??? abstract "Why upgrading to PRO?"
     :two_hearts: Help me continue WebSSH development by upgrading to **PRO** version : I'm an indie developer who want to make an awesome tool for you!

     :thumbsup: Every day I enhance WebSSH as your feedbacks are coming.
 I'm always listening to your needs and I'm trying to implement them as soon as possible.